danabr21285/CRM-AI-Powered-School-Assessment-Dashboard/README.md

 - Accepts ≥ 30 → +4 pts, 10–29 → +3, 1–9 → +2, 0 → −1
 - Applications ≥ 40 → +3, 1–39 → +2, 0 → −1
 - Inquiries ≥ 30 → +3, 1–29 → +2, 0 → −1
-- If visited in past 3 years → +1
+- If visited in past 4 years → +1
-- If in PA, GA, FL, NJ, or DE → +2
+- If in MM, AS, DC, PR, or UK → +2
 - If no org contact exists → −1

 ---